 One of the villagers came by to drop off freshly caught shrimp for The Canadians’ to enjoy.
 It was wonderful tasting food but we know our stomachs are rumbling again.
 We begin to worry about how to go to the bathroom while out on a boat in the middle of the ocean… this is going to be interesting… pray to the Shit Gods to bless us with stable bowels for the day!

-First we all pitch in to help unload Mr. Amnuay's truck filled with supplies for his Gas Station Store
+We all pitch in to help unload Mr. Amnuay's pick-up truck filled with supplies for his Gas Station Store. |

 We bid our farewells to the older folks and pick up the daughter to come with us.
 Apparently, it is common for families to leave the children for grandparents to care for while the parents live and work elsewhere.
 Mr. and Mrs. Amnuay, Supra & Siriwan are professional teachers at a large city school which later we visit that day many miles away from this town.
 We head off to the Amnuay’s store & gas station to meet up with our captain and the owner of the long-tailed boat for our ocean cruise.
 First, we have to unload all the boxes off the back of the truck for the hired staff to stock the shelves.